Work Visa, Family Sponsorship & Green Card Immigration FAQs

 Q: What happens when people from a certain country use up all the immigrant visas for that country for the year?

 A: When a country reaches its annual limit, then a queue or waiting list is started.
-The date of the cases eligible to apply for a visa appears in the Visa Bulletin.
+The dates of cases eligible to apply for a visa are listed in the Visa Bulletin.
 The Visa Bulletin has separate columns for countries that reach their limit in some categories.

 An immigrant visa can be issued only when the applicant’s priority date is earlier than the date shown in the current Visa Bulletin.
 It is the country of birth (not citizenship) that is used for quotas.
 Exception: In a petition case with derivative benefits, a husband and wife can use each other’s country quota (and a child can use the quota of a parent’s country) when they travel to enter the U.S. together.
-If a husband is India born and the wife is UK born, when they accompany each other to enter the U.S. as immigrants, they can use the quota for India or UK, whichever is better.
+If a husband is born in India and the wife is born in the UK, when they accompany each other to enter the U.S. as immigrants, they can use the quota for India or the UK, whichever is more beneficial.
 This is called “cross-chargeability.”
+This rule can reduce wait times under country caps.

 Q: I need some information regarding a fiancé visa.
 What preference category does this fall into?
 What are the cutoff dates, etc.?
 Are there quantity limitations per year in this visa as well?
 I filed a fiancé visa petition for my fiancé in India about a week ago.
 What kind of waiting, hassles or procedures do I go through before the visa is issued?

-A: A fiancé visa (K) is a nonimmigrant visa.
+A: A fiancé visa (K) is a non-immigrant visa.
 It is not a green card visa.
 A nonimmigrant visa does not have a preference category or a cut-off date since there is no limit to the number of K visas that can be issued.
-The petitioner may be interviewed by the BCIS in the U.S., then the K visa beneficiary is interviewed by the consul to see if he/she intends to marry the petitioner.
-The beneficiary also has to take the immigrant medical exam since they are expected to marry within 90 days of entry and then apply for a green card.
+The petitioner may be interviewed by the BCIS in the U.S., and then the K visa beneficiary is interviewed by the consul to see if he/she intend to marry the petitioner.
+The beneficiary must also undergo the immigrant medical exam, as they are expected to marry within 90 days of entry and then apply for a green card.
 It typically takes six to eight months for a K visa to be issued.

-A K3 visa allows the spouse of a U.S. citizen to come to the U.S. to wait for the processing to be completed.
+A K3 visa allows the spouse of a U.S. citizen to come to the U.S. to await processing completion.
+The I-129F petition governs both K-1 and K-3 applications.

 Q: I am Italian citizen living in Brazil.
 I would like to know if it is difficult for an Italian to get a green card.

-A: The U.S. immigration laws are supposed to be neutral with regard to particular countries unless specifically provided in the law.
+A: The U.S. immigration laws are supposed to be neutral about particular countries unless specifically provided in the law.
 The annual quota is the same for all countries.
-Some special rules apply to Canada and Mexico because of their location.
+Certain special rules apply to Canada and Mexico due to their geographical location.
 If a person qualifies, it should make no difference what country he/she is from.
-Actually, some countries have high fraud rates (false cases) or have a poor record of obeying U.S. immigration rules.
+Actually, some countries have high fraud rates (false cases) or a poor record of complying with U.S. immigration rules.
 The consuls in these countries may ask more questions and may refuse a higher percentage of visitor and other visas.
-Italy is not considered a high fraud rate country.
+Italy is not considered to have a high rate of fraud.
+The key factor is whether the applicant meets the eligibility criteria and documentation standards under family or employment-based categories.

 Q: My fiancé was coming to the U.S. to visit me.
 At the border (Juarez), her visa was canceled.
 Is there a way to get her visa back?
 She was born in Mexico, and the border inspector believed she was coming to marry me.
 Can the consul expedite a K-1 (fiancé) visa for her?
 If we get married in Mexico, will it be easier to bring her back with me?
 Do we really have to send all those forms to the BCIS?